Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to run, it won’t turn on.

 The most important part is ensuring it’s on “cool” and not “heat.”
 Otherwise your air conditioner might not start running.
-Or you may have heated air coming from vents since the furnace is going instead.
+You may also have heated air coming from vents since the furnace is going instead.

 If you’re using a digital thermostat: